mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 ## Math Camp
 Despite math camp being challenging, I am really happy we had it.
 Firstly, it was a good way to <i><b>get to know my peers</b></i>.
 We all ate lunch together in the shade outside.
 I brought a frisbee and threw it around with some folks.
 I found trying to get to know everyone to be really important - making friends as an adult can be hard!

 Secondly, I think math camp made me <i><b>internalize the reality that I will definitely be “stuck” on problems</b></i> throughout the PhD, in a more unfamiliar way.
 In undergrad, when I was stuck, I would think, take a break, and look at textbook examples or past exam questions, which were similar enough that I could figure out how to solve the problem.
 That was absolutely not the case for some problems during math camp, and subsequent PhD coursework.
 There are some problems you can’t just “Google” or “ChatGPT” your way to solving.
 At math camp, I had the opportunity to start thinking about what to do.
-I went to office hours and compared problem sets with people in my cohort - two tools that I would later use a lot.
+I went to office hours and compared problem sets with people in my cohort - two tools that I would later use.

 Lastly, I enjoyed math camp because it gave me an opportunity to try out different routines to find what would work best for me.
 Since classes started everyday at 9:30am, I figured out my sleep schedule, how long it took me to commute to class, how I should review what we did after class, what worked for meal prep etc. I also had some time to continue setting up my room, do a Costco haul, and get fully ready for the school year.